-We currently have 17 free themes listed on our homepage all of which are available from the Appearance menu in your WordPress dashboard.
+We currently have 18 free themes all of which are available from the Appearance menu in your WordPress dashboard.

 To find one of our themes in your dashboard, search for it by name in the search bar.
 For instance, a quick search for “Startup Blog” will reveal it as the first result.

 The great thing about finding themes this way is that you can preview them before you install them.
 To preview any theme, hover over it and click the “Preview” button.

 The previews aren’t fully customized for your site, but they’ll give you a quick look at what to expect.

 Another benefit of finding themes this way is that installation is also very simple.
 When you’re ready to install a theme, hover over it, press the blue Install button, and then press the Activate button to use it on your site.